automationhacks/automationhacks.github.io/_posts/2021-06-08-10-years-of-software-testing-automation.md

 > Learning: 💡: If it's boring and repetitive, automate it 😉

+### Travel to Jakarta, Bali, in Indonesia

+Gojek encouraged frequent travels to the Jakarta headquarters and I along with the mobile devs in our team and my QE colleague got a chance to also travel.
+We had lots of meetings interfacing with business teams, bouncing ideas on how could tech help business better and explored lots of places in Jakarta.
+We also took a break post this business trip and travelled as a group to Bali for vacation.
+Ah, was bali a beautiful place to be.
+I'll definitely like to visit this place again.

 ### Building API automation using Kotlin, TestNG

 After an year of working on mobile automation, I had another colleague join from a consulting